josephaxisa/henry/readme.md

 -----------------
 # Henry: A Looker Cleanup Tool
 Henry is a tool with a command line interface (CLI) that helps determine model bloat in your Looker instance and identify unused content in models and explores.
-The results are meant to help developers cleanup models from unused explores and explores from unused joins and fields
+The results are meant to help developers cleanup models from unused explores and explores from unused joins and fields.

 ## Table of Contents
 - [Status and Support](#status_and_support)